mehrannasr1375/image-resize-class-php/README.md

 -first see the example on: 'UploadTest.php'

--include the class file called: 'UploadClass.php'
+-include the class file called: 'UploadClass.php' and use it